NegarehMir/ECSE321Project/Documents/architecture.md

 # Architecture Description

 ## Subsystem Descriptions
+Our system is broken down into the following subsystems:
+- View
+- Controller
+- Model
+- Persistence

+#### View

+#### Controller

+#### Model
+The model subsystem facilitates program data manipulation and retrieval.
+Collectively, model components hold all program data the application uses at runtime.

+#### Persistence
+The persistence subsystem interfaces with an external storage system that does not lose its data when the application closes.
+Controller components interact with the persistence subsystem to save and load data held by model components

 ## Architectural Patterns
 We chose to apply the Model-View-Controller (MVC) pattern across all three applications.